cocos-creator/deprecated_docs-en/source/_posts/manual/scripting/class.md

 The code above constrains user can only input integer value for `score` in the Inspector Panel, with a tip shown when mouse hovering on the input control.

 Here are some useful parameters.
-For more details please refer to [Property Attributes](/manual/scripting/attributes) in Scripting API documentation.
+For more details please refer to the [Property Attributes](/manual/scripting/attributes) chapter.

 - type: Constrains the value type.
 - visible: Hide the property in the Inspector Panel if set to `false`.